 and it’s Probably Me

 Rather than feel guilt over the ‘wasted time’ that original copy sat on a shelf, I chose to believe that it was waiting for the right moment.
 Just as those decks of Tarot (and other ‘divination cards’) that I purchased some 30 years ago but have not used in public since moving to Ohio are now calling me.
 Oh I’m not a fortune teller (that’s a post for another day) but I do believe in a spiritual reality and am open to using tools and ‘cheats’ that help me remember this physical world is not the be all and end all.

 This may not be the review you hoped to read; it’s as much a public reminder for me as it is a review of the book.

 Therapy Post #3

-FTC disclosure: links to the book at Amazon (in this and any other post) are ‘affiliate links’ and I will earn a small fee should you make a purchase after following one of the links.
+FTC disclosure: links from this blog to Bookshop.org (in this and any other post) are ‘affiliate links’ and I will earn a small fee should you make a purchase after following one of the links.